HKS (company): Japan Jet Sports Championship

 From 2012 to 2014, HKS entered in the jet ski championship series called the Japan Jet Sports Championship and Tyking's Cup.
 The team ultimately finished 3rd in 2013 and 2nd in 2014.

 JAF Cup All Japan Dirt Trial

-In 2022, HKS entered in the rally time trial series called the JAF Cup All Japan Dirt Trial JMRC All-Star Dirt Trial Championship with a Mitsubishi Lancer Evolution X.
+In 2022, HKS entered in the rally time trial series called the JAF Cup All Japan Dirt Trial JMRC All-Star Dirt Trial Championship with a Mitsubishi Lancer Evolution X and finished in 3rd place.

+HKS again entered the All Japan Dirt Trial in 2023 with the Lancer Evolution X driven by Katsuhiko Taguchi.
+The team won the first round at the Kyoto Cosmos Park, a fifth round heat at the Wajima City Monzen Motor Sports Park, the seventh round at Auto Park Imajyo, and the eighth round at Techniques Stage Takata.

+With the victories during the 2023 season, HKS and Taguchi won the 2023 All Japan Dirt Trial Championship, marking a series championship win for their first full season of participation.

+During the 2024 season, HKS won rounds 1, 3, and 5, and clinched the 2024 All Japan Dirt Trial Championship by the 6th race with 3 races left on the calendar.

 In popular culture

-HKS-tuned cars have been featured in video game series such as Need for Speed and Gran Turismo, and cars with HKS liveries and tuning have been featured in the Fast and the Furious movie series.
+HKS tuned cars and aftermarket parts have been featured in video game series such as Need for Speed, Gran Turismo, Forza, Midnight Club, Street Racing Syndicate, and Juiced, and cars with HKS liveries and tuning have been featured in the Fast and the Furious movie series.